-An alternate means for projecting the need for future additional housing units in the Town is based upon trends in zoning permits.
-Between 1990 and 2005 an average of 2.1 zoning permits for new homes were issued each year within the Town of Columbus.
-Projecting this 16 year average out to the year 2030 indicates that approximately 53 new homes will be required within the Town between 2005 and 2030.
+An alternate means for projecting the need for future additional housing units in the Town of Fort Winnebago is based upon trends in zoning permits.
+Between 1990 and 2005 an average of 4.7 zoning permits for new homes were issued each year within the Town of Fort Winnebago.
+Projecting this 16 year average out to the year 2030 indicates that approximately 118 new homes will be required within the Town between 2005 and 2030.
 Figure 1-4 illustrates the projected increase in the number of housing units needed within the Town by the year 2030.
 More detailed information on zoning permit and land use trends can be found in the Land Use Element of this plan.